About this guide

 Use taps efficiently

-A tap leaking at the rate of one drip per second wastes more than 12,000L of water a year.
+A tap leaking at the rate of 1 drip a second wastes more than 12,000L of water a year.
 Save water by fixing any leaking taps as soon as possible.
 You can reduce your water use by installing aerators; these limit water flow and can be fitted to the inside or outside of taps.
 You may have to check with your landlord before going ahead.

 Save water in the bathroom